 As with any illness, an individual’s struggle with an eating disorder can affect their entire family.
 An eating disorder not only influences how that individual interacts with their family members, but it can cause extreme strain among the entire family unit.
+The communication skills for families play an important role in recovery.

 Because of the interconnectedness of these important relationships, the process of eating disorder recovery often extends to the entire family.

-A Critical Component of a Multifaceted Process
+Communication Skills for Families: A Critical Component of a Multifaceted Process

 Recovery is a multifaceted process often requiring extensive therapy and support for all those involved.
 One of the most critical components of this recovery journey for families, however, is communication.